Real Injuries. Real Lawyers. Real Justice.

 Semi-trucks are so much bigger than passenger vehicles that they cause a variety of unique safety concerns.
 For example, there are often large mirrors attached to a semi-truck’s cab to assist operators in coping with the blind spots around the vehicle.

 If those in smaller vehicles are traveling too close behind a semi-truck or are directly next to one’s trailer, a commercial driver may not see that other vehicle to account for its presence when making decisions in traffic.
-Obviously, that is a major safety concern that motorists should not ignore.
+This can lead to a serious accident.
+That is a major safety concern that motorists should not ignore.
 Additionally, semi-trucks also create a blind spot that affects other vehicles in addition to having such sizable blind spots on both sides of the vehicle.

 Those who are directly behind a semi-truck in traffic, especially when on a highway or interstate, may want to pass the semi-truck because it is subject to a lower speed limit.
 It can be almost impossible for someone operating a vehicle that gets close to the rear of a semi-truck to see oncoming traffic until they move quite a bit into the lane to the left of the truck to begin the passing process.